 Personal, social, health and economic (PSHE) education at St. Mary’s aims to develop the whole child.
-We hope to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions, tailoring our lesson to the needs of the children at Rothwell St. Mary’s.
-With ever growing pressures on young people, we take time each half term for our mental health work through MINDMATE, nurturing children’s emotional development and giving children space to ask questions in a safe and supportive environment.
+We hope to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions, tailoring our lessons to the needs of the children at Rothwell St. Mary’s.
+With ever growing pressures on young people, we take time each half term for our mental health work through MindMate, nurturing children’s emotional development and giving children space to ask questions in a safe and supportive environment.

 Intent: Our intention is for the teaching and learning within PSHE, to be child-centred, pro-active and supportive of the current and individual needs of our pupils.